jadu101/jadu101.github.io/content/Hackthebox📦/Windows📘/HTB-Reel.md

 Let's transfer this back at us using SMB server.

-Star SMB server on Kali machine:
+Start SMB server on Kali machine:

 `impacket-smbserver share .`